31core/NarrowWay/doc/NarrowWay specification.typ

 *Sub bytes*

-Use the round S-Box to replace bytes in the matrix.
+Substitute bytes in the matrix using the round S-Box.

 $ M_(i, j)^' = S(M_(i, j)) $